Lily Pons: Death

-She died of pancreatic cancer in Dallas, Texas, at the age of 77.
+Pons died of pancreatic cancer in Dallas, Texas, at the age of 77.
 Her remains were brought back to her birthplace to be interred in the Cimetière du Grand Jas in Cannes.
-Her only direct living relative, her nephew, John de Bry (son of her sister, Juliette Pons), is an archaeologist living in Florida.
+Her nephew, John de Bry (son of her sister, Juliette Pons), was until his death in 2025 an accomplished archaeologist and historian living in Florida.
+His two daughters are now her only direct living relatives.

 Legacy

 A village in Frederick County, Maryland, 10 miles south of Frederick, Maryland, is called Lilypons in her honor.

 George Gershwin was in the process of writing a piece of music dedicated to her when he died in 1937.
 The incomplete sketch was found among Gershwin's papers after his death, and was eventually revived and completed by Michael Tilson Thomas; it was given the simple title, "For Lily Pons".

 Pons donated Ita, her pet ocelot, to the New York Zoological Gardens when it became too dangerous to remain in her apartment in The Ansonia on Manhattan's Upper West Side.
 Pons had received the pet, which she believed was a baby jaguar, from a friend in Brazil.
 The pet and Pons were very attached to each other, but it snarled at visitors and was deemed a hazard.

 The 1937 Merrie Melodies cartoon The Woods Are Full of Cuckoos caricatures Pons as "Lily Swans".

+In 1937 the Boston and Maine Railroad, at the suggestion of Wayne E. Whittemore of the Hobbs Junior High School in Medford, Massachusetts, named its locomotive 4108, a 4-8-2 Mountain type in her honor and invited her to a ceremony at North Station to dedicate 4108 and other Mountain locomotives whose names were chosen by New England schoolchildren.

 In Stephen Frears's 2016 film Florence Foster Jenkins, Pons is played by Aida Garifullina.

 There is a line of depression-era glassware, originally created in the 1930s, known as "Lily Pons."
 It comes in several colors and takes the shape of lily pads and lily flowers.

 Recordings

-Pons left a significant legacy of recordings, on the Odeon (1928-29), RCA Victor (1930-40), and Columbia (1941-54) labels, and included excerpts from Il barbiere di Siviglia, La bohème, Les contes d'Hoffmann, Die Entführung aus dem Serail, Die Zauberflöte, Lakmé, Mireille, Le nozze di Figaro, Parysatis, Rigoletto, Alessandro, Le coq d'or, Dinorah, Floridante, Lucia di Lammermoor, Mignon, L'enfant et les sortilèges, La fille du régiment, Linda di Chamounix, La perle du Brésil, Porgy and Bess, I puritani, Il re pastore, Roméo et Juliette, La sonnambula, Le timbre d'argent, La traviata, Le toréador, Zémire et Azor, as well as songs by Debussy, Duparc, Fauré, Gounod, and Milhaud.
+Pons left a significant legacy of recordings, on the Odeon (1928-29), RCA Victor (1930-40), and Columbia (1941-54) labels, and included excerpts from Il barbiere di Siviglia, La bohème, Brother and Sister, Les contes d'Hoffmann, Die Entführung aus dem Serail, Die Zauberflöte, Lakmé, Mireille, Le nozze di Figaro, Parysatis, Rigoletto, Alessandro, Le coq d'or, Dinorah, Floridante, Lucia di Lammermoor, Mignon, L'enfant et les sortilèges, La fille du régiment, Linda di Chamounix, La perle du Brésil, Porgy and Bess, I puritani, Il re pastore, Roméo et Juliette, La sonnambula, Le timbre d'argent, La traviata, Le toréador, Zémire et Azor, as well as songs by Julian Benedict, Henry Bishop, Claude Debussy, Henri Duparc, Gabriel Fauré, Charles Gounod, Myron Jacobson, Frank La Forge, and Darius Milhaud.

 Pons also starred in complete recordings of Die Fledermaus (as Adele, 1950-51) and Lucia di Lammermoor (1954).